Aelzaire/Jellyfin-qBittorrent-Monitor/README.md

 Ideal for home servers or media centers where network congestion from torrenting can interfere with smooth playback.
 ⚙️ Features

 ✅ Monitors Jellyfin's API for active streaming sessions

 ✅ Pauses all qBittorrent downloads during playback

 ✅ Resumes downloads when playback ends

  ✅ Runs silently as a Windows service using NSSM

  ✅ Logs status changes, errors, and API interactions for troubleshooting

 🛠 Requirements

 Windows (tested on Windows Server 2022)

  qBittorrent with Web UI enabled

  Jellyfin media server

  NSSM to run as a background service

   PowerShell 5.1 or newer

 🚀 Installation

  Clone this repo or download the .ps1 script and helper files.

  Modify the script to include your:

    Jellyfin server address and API key

    qBittorrent Web UI credentials and port

-    Use the provided .bat file or install as a service manually with nssm:
+ Install as a service manually with nssm:

     nssm install JellyfinQbtMonitor PowerShell.exe -ExecutionPolicy Bypass -NoProfile -File "C:\Path\To\JellyfinQbtMonitor.ps1"

    Configure the service to start automatically and set log paths if needed.

 Done!
 The script will monitor your Jellyfin server every 30 seconds.

 📄 Logging

 Logs are written to a specified directory (default: C:\ServerScripts\Logs) and include:

 Timestamps

 Playback state changes

 qBittorrent API responses

 Errors or failed requests

 💡 Why?